PQClean/PQClean/CONTRIBUTING.md

 Why contribute to PQClean
 -------------------------

 PQClean hopes to provide your scheme to people who want to integrate post-quantum cryptography into their own libraries and applications.
 But our extensive testing framework might also help you catch bugs in your implementation, that might have otherwise gone unnoticed.
-We run our builds on (emulated) ARMv7, ARMv8, x86 and amd64.
+We run our builds on (emulated) ARMv7, ARMv8, 32-bit PowerPC, x86 and amd64.
 Also, we apply static and dynamic analysis tools.

 Adding your scheme
 ------------------